BeejLuig/currency-converter/NOTES.md

 - API:
   - '/api/currencies/:currencyCode' -- returns currency object with all conversions, adds result to cache
   - additionally, every return should include a marker indicating how long it will be valid for
+  - possibly sends via a JWT? (would require JWT library on both MW and FE)

 ## Extension